ruthpolly/Gluten-Free-Goodies/README.md

 4. Test each link on the thank you page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
 5. Test each link on the 404 page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate tab.

-Contact Us Form.
+Sign Up Form.

-1. Test the contact us form.
-I tried to submit the form without filling in any input fields.
+1. Test the sign up form.
+I attempted to submit the form before filling in any input fields.
 The form worked as expected and instructed users to fill in the first name field.
-Then filled in the first name field and tried to submit the form.
-Again the form worked and instructed the user to fill out the last name field.
-I filled out the first name and last name forms and tried to submit the form.
-The form worked correctly and asked the user to fill in the email field.
-I filled out the names and email field and tried to submit the form.
-The form then opens the thank you page in the same browser window.
+Then filled in the first name field and attempted to submit the form.
+Once again the form worked and instructed the user to fill out the last name field.
+When I filled out the first name and last name fields and clicked to submit the form, it worked correctly and instructed the user to fill in the email field.
+I completed the names and email field and tried to submit the form.
+The form then opened the confirmation page in the same browser window, before refreshing the browser after 10 seconds and returning to the home page.
-2. I tried to submit the form with only an email address - the form directs the user to fill in the name field.
-I filled out the name and email fields and tried to submit the form.
-The form then directs the user to fill out the textarea field.
-I filled in the name, email and textarea field and submitted the form.
-The form then opens the thank you page in the same browser window.
+2. I attempted to submit the form with just the email address - the form instructs the user to fill in the name fields.
+I filled out the names and email fields and tried to submit the form.
 3. I tried to submit the form with just the instagram username field filled in and the form directed me to fill in the name field.
 I filled in the name and instagram username fields and tried again to submit.
 The form asks the user to fill in the email field.
 I filled in the name, instagram username and email field and tried to submit.
 The form asks the user to fill in the textarea field.
 I filled out the name, instagram username, email and textarea fields and submitted the form. the form then opens the thank you page in the same browser window.
 4. I tried to submit the form with only the textarea field filled in.
 The form directs the user to fill in the name field.
 I filled in the name and textarea field and submitted the form.
 The form directs the user to fill in the email field.
 I filled in the name, email and textarea fields and submitted the form.
 The form then opens the thank you page in the same browser window.
 5. I selected one of the checkboxes and tried to submit the form.
 The form directs me to fill in the name field.
 I filled in the name field and the form directs the user to fill in the email field.
 I filled in the name and email fields and tried to submit the form.
 The form directs the user to fill in the textarea field.
 Once I filled in the name, email and textarea fields with a checkbox selected the form then opens the thank you page in the same browser window.